WIS-MICC-CellObservatory/Intestinal_Barrier_Function/README.md

 ## Usage Instructions

-  There are two modes of operation controled by   processMode   parameter:
+  There are two modes of operation controled by *processMode* parameter:
-  - singleFile - asks the user to select a single TJ file to process.
+  - *singleFile* - prompt the user to select a single TJ file to process.
-  - wholeFolder - asks the user to select a folder of images, and process all TJ images
+  - *wholeFolder* - prompt the user to select a folder of images, and process all TJ images

 ## Notes